bbc/gst-roq/README.md

-The frame-per-stream and GOP-per-stream behaviour can be further tweaked by use of the `stream-packing` property, which allows the user to specify that *n* frames or GOPs should be sent on each new stream.
+The frame-per-stream and GOP-per-stream behaviour can be further tweaked by use of the `stream-packing` property, which allows the user to specify that *n* media frames or GOPs should be sent on each new QUIC stream.

 It is important to note that the QUIC transport session should be negotiated with an appropriately-sized value for the `max-stream-data-uni-remote`